 GREENS, June through October.
 Tender greens come to market earlier, with hardy greens being harvested into fall.

 LETTUCE, June through September.
-Various lettuces do very well in greenhouses, so extension of this season is pretty common.
+Various lettuces do very well in greenhouses, so an extension of this season is pretty common.

 ONIONS, June through September.
 Cured onions—lightly dried to store—are available through the winter.